 Inactivity rates in Wales have been persistently higher than the UK for decades but fell steeply to below the UK rate at the end of 2018.
-The rate in Wales generally rose until mid 2020 and then decreased as it corresponded with opposite movements in the employment rate (figures 1.1 and 1.2).
-The trend in the economic inactivity rate has seen an overall increase over recent months and in May to July 2022, inactivity rates in Wales were the highest since December to February 2015.
+The rate in Wales generally rose until mid-2020 and then decreased as it corresponded with opposite movements in the employment rate (figures 1.1 and 1.2).
+The trend in the economic inactivity rate has seen an overall increase since mid-2021, with May to July 2022 seeing the highest economic inactivity rate in Wales since December to February 2015.
+However, there has been a slight downward trend in the economic inactivity rate in both Wales and the UK over recent months.